notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Barro25demsNeedToCleanHouse.md

 			- "Biden administration presided over the entry of millions of migrants into the country in a way that was not in accordance with any intentionally enacted public policy"
 			- Some of the hardest-against-D swinging counties were Latino, on the US-Mexico border
 		- BIPOC: "Black, Indigenous, and people of color” puts Latinos and Asians on the wrong end of the marginalization hierarchy.
 And (I guess?) some knew it.
-- **What to do**: change what you stand for, and stand up to the obsessive race category lovers
+- **What to do**: change what you stand for, and stand up to the obsessive race categorists
 ___
 %% end Obsidian Notes %%